Create A Salon Marketing Plan That Actually Works

 So whether times are tough right now, or like us you just feel like things need a little boost; below is a simple straight forward way to construct and deliver an effective marketing strategy.
 I hope it helps!

-FYI.
 There really is no set marketing strategy for any business, as every business is different even in the salon industry, so this is how to write a marketing plan specifically for your Salon.
 Enjoy

 First off, let's resist the urge to dive straight into “the plan.”
 It is tempting, I know, but hold your horses!
 We need to look at the big picture first.
 Reflect on what you have achieved and where you aim to go.